mailtokartik1/TicTacToeSocket/README.md

 # TicTacToeSocket
-A TicTacToe server that lets client play TicTacToe against them using concepts from socket programming
+A TicTacToe server that lets client play TicTacToe against each other using concepts from socket programming